nelfin/libnatrium.js/README.md

 # libnatrium.js
-A pure Javascript port of libsodium, the portable implementation of the opionated modern crypto library NaCl
+A pure Javascript port of libsodium, the portable implementation of the opinionated modern crypto library NaCl